sbmoore6/museum-collection-representation-case-study/README.md

 - Built reporting narrative and final presentation materials

 ## Post Mortem
-- Excel was used to sample the MET dataset due to its size, but looking back I would have used a hosting website and possibly utilized SQL to handle the large dataset.
+- Excel was used to sample the MET dataset due to its size, but looking back I would have used a hosting website and possibly utilized SQL to handle the large dataset
-- .py should have been used to streamline operations and make the results more reproducable.
+- .py should have been used to streamline operations and make the results more reproducable
-- Instead of using so much Regex logic to handle discrepancies in names of countries, fuzzymatch would have been a cleaner option.
+- Fuzzymatch would have been a cleaner option to handle some of the spelling and format country name discrepencies

 ## Portfolio Note
 The original project was completed as a [collaborative academic project](https://github.com/mollykstark/SIADS-Milestone-1/tree/main).
 This repository is intended to demonstrate data cleaning methodology, analytical reasoning, and reproducible workflow design.